 Golden Turmeric is a strong antioxidant and there is scientific evidence of its anti-inflammatory properties which can aid in the relief of chronic pain caused by arthritis, tendonitis and osteoarthritis.
 It is also being used to treat skin problems and some forms of cancer.
 In small doses, turmeric has little or no side effects but if you have health concerns always check with your doctor before you make changes to your diet.

 It is a spice that has been used in Southern Asia for centuries.
-The active compound in turmeric is curcumin and it is part of the ginger family and clinical studies have shown that it can be extraordinarily good for our well-being.
-I like to fortify meals with nutritious ingredients and for the past three years I have been using fresh turmeric root in small amounts nearly every day.
+The active compound in turmeric is curcumin and it is part of the ginger family. clinical studies have shown that it can be extraordinarily good for our well-being.
+I like to boosting meals with nutritious ingredients and for the past three years I have been using fresh turmeric root in small amounts nearly every day.

 Recipes can be easily adapted to incorporate small amounts of fresh turmeric into our diet.
 Good quality fresh root is now readily available in Malta as its popularity and demand is growing.